 Opening Statement - Mark Carney

-Good morning.
-Tiff and I are pleased to be here with you today to discuss the January Monetary Policy Report, which the Bank published this morning.
+Good Morning.
+Paul and I are pleased to be here with you today to discuss the January Monetary Policy Report, which we published this morning.

-With that, Tiff and I would be pleased to take your questions.
+With that, Paul and I would be pleased to take your questions.